typedashutosh/typedashutosh/README.md

 ### Hi there 👋!
-I'm Ashutosh, NextJS, TS developer from UP, IN.
+I'm Ashutosh!
+NextJS, TS developer from UP, IN.

 - 🔭 I’m currently working on different projects
 - 🌱 I’m currently learning Next.JS, Typescript and Material-UI